 Just a few days ago, I answered a question from a Manta community member about delivering a PowerPoint presentation to a prospective client.
 They wanted to know the maximum number of PowerPoint slides to use when making a presentation about their company.

 Some of the pointers I gave him are below:

-After posting the answer on the Manta board, I came across this posting from Chelsea Blacker on Search Engine Journal entitled The Perfect SEO Pitch.
-There are a couple of other items in the post that deal specifically with making presentations, but her point about the number of slides in a presentation re-emphasizes my point: you are in a sales situation.
+After posting the answer, I came across this posting from Chelsea Blacker on Search Engine Journal entitled The Perfect SEO Pitch.
+There are a couple of other items in the post that deal specifically with presentation delivery, but her point about the number of slides in a presentation re-emphasizes my point: you are in a sales situation.
 You need to sell.
 Your PowerPoint slides are there to support your presentation, not prop it up as it limps along.

 For additional ideas on using PowerPoint in your presentations, I would suggest picking up a copy of Beyond Bullet Points by Cliff Atkinson.